smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 When Core responds with a successful `SDL.ActivateApp` response, the HMI can switch views from the app list to the app's default template.

 !!!
 NOTE
-The default template for an app should be used if the app has not requested to use a specific template via the `UI.Show.templateConfiguration` parameter or `UI.SetDisplayLayout` (deprecated).
+The default template for an app should be used if the app has not requested to use a specific template via the `UI.Show.templateConfiguration` parameter or `UI.SetDisplayLayout` RPC (deprecated).

-The default template for media apps is `MEDIA`, and the default template for all other apps should be `NON-MEDIA`.
+The default template for media apps is `MEDIA`, and the default template for all other apps is `NON-MEDIA`.

 You can check if a given app is a media application using that app's `isMediaApplication` parameter, sent in the `BasicCommunication.UpdateAppList` request.
 !!!

 ### User Consent

 If the `SDL.ActivateApp` response returns with the parameter `isPermissionsConsentNeeded = true`, the HMI should send a `SDL.GetListOfPermissions` request.
 This happens when the activating app requires permissions that the user must provide consent for.
-For example, if an app wants to access vehicle data, an SDL policy configuration might require that the user consent to allow the app to collect this information.
+For example, if an app wants to access vehicle data, an SDL policy configuration might require the user to provide consent before the app can collect this information.

 After receiving the list of permissions for the app, the HMI should show the user the `PermissionItem` name and status for each requested permission.
 The user should have the ability to enable or disable each permission item.
 If any permission changes are made by the user, these updates should be communicated to Core via the `SDL.OnAppPermissionConsent` notification.